PANEL OF EXPERTS 2018

 Magnus Ericsson, Luleå University of Technology, Sweden

-Since 2009 Magnus Ericsson is Adjunct professor of Mineral Economics at Luleå University of Technology in the mining heart of Sweden.
+Since 2009 Magnus Ericsson is consulting professor Mineral Economics at Luleå University of Technology in the mining heart of Sweden.
 He has for decades been closely involved in developing a global mining database.
 He has established a reputation for developing among the best overviews of the world’s mining industry.
 Together with his colleagues he has mapped all of the world’s deposits, mines and mining companies and monitored their investments and M&A activity.
 He has over the years been involved in tantalum mining in Namibia and in an advisory capacity regarding social and community matters for a niobium project in Malawi.
 He is currently setting up a new consultancy called RMG Consulting, based in Stockholm.
 He is a co-founder and Editor-in-Chief of the scientific journal Mineral economics/Raw Materials Report, now in its 31st year.

 Dr Axel Hoppe, Commerce Resources / consultant, Canada / Germany

 Dr Axel Hoppe holds a doctorate in chemistry and has worked in the tantalum industry for over 25 years.
 He has published several papers on the subject and holds various tantalum patents.
 For over 30 years Dr Hoppe worked at H.C.
 Starck, then a subsidiary of Bayer.
 His last position at Starck was Head of Technical Services and Engineering Group.
 Dr Hoppe was a member of the T.I.C.’s Executive Committee for 10 years (1997–2007), including serving two terms as President (2001-2 and 2006-7).
 Currently he is Chairman of the Board of Commerce Resources, a Canadian junior mining company, and works as a consultant for rare and refractory metals.